scintill/electrum-web/docs/INDEX.md

 to help Bitcoin users avoid future thefts by making centralized services and trust hierarchies unnecessary for convenient, daily usage of Bitcoin.

-Thomas began work on a special kind of Bitcoin wallet that would be simple and easy to use.
-It would be portable, modular and have very few dependencies, yet it would maintain the full power of the Bitcoin blockchain.
+Thomas began work on a special kind of Bitcoin wallet.
+Electrum would be simple and easy to use.
+It would be portable and modular.
+Remarkably, Electrum would decouple itself from the much larger and heavier `bitcoind`.

 This made Electrum just as convenient to use as any Website.
 It meant Electrum would start instantly, and it meant Electrum could run on